wxinix/TensorFlow-Island/README.md

 TensorFlow-Island is a high-level abstraction of TensorFlow C-APIs, in several modern languages: Swift, Oxygene, Java, Go and C#.
 It is dependent on RemObjects Elements LLVM-based Island platform compilers, genenating CPU-native code for machine-learning applications on Windows, Linux, and MacOS.

+TensorFlow-Island is inspired by TensorFlow4Delphi (https://github.com/hartmutdavid/TensorFlow4Delphi).
+The framework design is heavily infuenced by TensorFlowSharp https://github.com/migueldeicaza/TensorFlowSharp.
+Special thanks to the authors and contributors of these two projects.

 # Difference with other TensorFlow bindings
 The difference between TensorFlow-Island and other wellknown TensorFlow bindings, for example, TensorFlow.NET (https://github.com/SciSharp/TensorFlow.NET) is:
 - Multiple programming language support, including Oxygene, Swift, Java, Go, and C#, thanks to RemObjects LLVM-based Island platform compilers;